8DTechnologies/jobot-brain-file/README.md

 ```

 ## The script
- It will save the brain on the file system. it uses FILE_BRAIN_PATH as path otherwise it uses /var/hubot by default.
+ It will save the brain on the file system. it uses FILE_BRAIN_PATH as path otherwise the curent working directory.
  The JSON is indented with 4 spaces.